colemanimhoff/fundamentals/react-redux/README.md

 Idempotence is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.

 Re-rendering on every change makes things simple.
 Every place data is displayed is guaranteed to be up-to-date, without data binding magic, or model dirty checking.
-There are no more explicity DOM operations - `everything is declarative`
+There are no more explicit DOM operations - `everything is declarative`

 In computer science, declarative programming is a programming paradigm—a style of building the structure and elements of computer programs—that expresses the logic of a computation without describing its control flow.

-Rerending on every change sounds expensive.
-That's way React has a `virutal DOM`
+Re-rending on every change sounds expensive.
+That's way React has a `virtual DOM`

-## Virutal DOM
+## Virtual DOM

 The `virtual DOM` makes re-rendering on every change `fast`.
 You can't just throw out the `DOM` and rebuilt it on each update.
 It's too slow and you'll lose form state and scroll position.
 Therefore, react built a `virtual DOM` (and events system) optimized for performance and memory footprint.